 All of your ad revenue can be taken away if you use copyrighted material in your content.
 Make sure you know how to not get copyrighted on YouTube by understanding YouTube’s copyright rules, especially when using music.

-Don’t settle for any old royalty free music for your YouTube videos just to avoid a copyright claim.
+Don’t settle for any old stock music for YouTube videos just to avoid a copyright claim.
 Lickd has reinvented music licensing for YouTube videos, working directly with the largest record labels to provide thousands of well-known songs from famous artists, so you can finally use the songs that your audience love.

 Looking at a selection of Youtubers who have found success while wearing their uniform, we used the Youtube Channel Calculator from noxinfluencer.com to calculate estimated earnings.